Релиз Red Dead Redemption 2 отложен до следующей весны

 This is always a tide turner.
 You can also sneak over to the enemy overlook,

-camp behind their teleporter with a flamethrower, and burn some unlucky fools
+camp behind their teleporter with a flamethrower, and

 who will soon be calling you names if you keep this up.